-These are health care or dental services, and supplies or prescription drugs that a physician, other health care provider or dental provider, exercising prudent clinical judgment, would give to a patient for the purpose of:
+Health care or dental services, and supplies or prescription drugs that a physician, other health care provider or dental provider, exercising prudent clinical judgment, would provide to a patient for the purpose of preventing, evaluating, diagnosing or treating an illness, injury, disease or its symptoms, and that provision of the service, supply or prescription drug is:

-- preventing;

-- evaluating;

-- diagnosing; or

-- treating:

-- an illness;

-- an injury;

-- a disease; or

-- its symptoms.

-The provision of the service, supply or prescription drug must be:

-- a) In accordance with generally accepted standards of medical or dental practice; - b) Clinically appropriate, in terms of type, frequency, extent, site and duration, and considered effective for the patient's illness, injury or disease; and - c) Not mostly for the convenience of the patient, physician, other health care or dental provider; and - d) And do not cost more than an alternative service or sequence of services at least as likely to produce the same therapeutic or diagnostic results as to the diagnosis or treatment of that patient's illness, injury, or disease.
+- a) In accordance with generally accepted standards of medical or dental practice; - b) Clinically appropriate, in terms of type, frequency, extent, site and duration, and considered effective for the patient's illness, injury or disease; and - c) Not primarily for the convenience of the patient, physician, other health care or dental provider; and - d) Not more costly than an alternative service or sequence of services at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that patient's illness, injury, or disease.

-For these purposes "generally accepted standards of medical or dental practice" means standards that are based on credible scientific evidence published in peer-reviewed literature.
-They must be generally recognized by the relevant medical or dental community.
-Otherwise, the standards are consistent with physician or dental specialty society recommendations.
-They must be consistent with the views of physicians or dentists practicing in relevant clinical areas and any other relevant factors.
+For these purposes "generally accepted standards of medical or dental practice" means standards that are based on credible scientific evidence published in peer-reviewed literature generally recognized by the relevant medical or dental community, or otherwise consistent with physician or dental specialty society recommendations and the views of physicians or dentists practicing in relevant clinical areas and any other relevant factors.